An Important Webinar Opportunity:

 Added by PPMD on January 7, 2016 at 10:00am — No Comments

 Last month we told you we hoped to raise $200,000 to support new, early-stage research.
 Throughout the month, we told you about potential therapies like epicatechin.
 We told you about generous matches from Mary-Lou and Larry Weisman and the Dumm Family/…Continue

 Added by Pat Furlong on January 5, 2016 at 11:00am — No Comments

 Strategies that address the basic problem in Duchenne, the absence of dystrophin, are critically important to patients and families and have attracted considerable attention from drug developers.

-We already have two technologies – exon skipping and stop…Continue
+We already have two technologies – exon skipping and stop codon read-through therapy – that allow the body to…Continue